 Alex’s first role was as the 'Wicked Queen' in a school production of Snow White and the 21 Dwarves, and she’s been hooked ever since.
 More recently she has acted with the Lancaster University Theatre Group, in productions such as The Tempest and The Picture of Dorian Gray.
 This is Alex’s second acting part with the Alexandra Players, having previously played 'Clea' in Peter Shaffer’s Black Comedy which was directed by Keith Hartley.

 Ryan joined the Alexandra Players in 2016, and playing 'Clive' in Season's Greetings was his first stage role with the group.
 He studied Drama at the University of the West of England, and has been involved in theatre with the Highbury Players (Portsmouth), as a founding member of FULL Theatre Company (Bristol), and with UWE Small Moving Parts (Bristol).
 He has appeared in many varied roles throughout his acting career from Shakespearean leads, to demi-gods, through to appearing on stage as Woody Allen.
-Season’s Greetings marks his first performance in four years, and he’s itching to get back to treading the boards.
+Season’s Greetings marked his first performance in four years.

 This is Mark’s first (and hopefully not last) venture with the Players.
 He has previously acted and directed at the Edward Alderton Theatre, the Erith Playhouse and the Bob Hope Theatre.
 Previous roles include 'Sloane' in Entertaining Mr Sloane, 'Private Walker' in Dad’s Army, 'Benedick' in Much Ado About Nothing and 'Captain Ashwood' in It Ain’t Half Hot Mum.
 He has directed several plays, including Brimstone and Treacle, Rope, Abigail’s Party and Justifying War, a play about the Hutton Enquiry in which he played his namesake, 'Alistair Campbell'.
 His production of The Caretaker won a Bexley Arts Council award in 2006, and he recently adapted and directed the world premiere of a special amateur production of Some Mothers Do ’Ave ’Em.